 There are also special Celebratory Editions (which were released with each movie), as well as Collectors Editions, often signed by Rowling.
 They’re another more affordable option for collectors and investors alike, and there are US and UK versions to offer further choice.

 Lastly, there are Proofs and Advanced Reading Copies (ARCs).
-The former was given to reviewers in the UK before the release of the first three books.
-There are roughly 50-200 copies overall, and many were binned soon afterward.
+The former was given to reviewers in the UK before releasing the first three books.
+There are roughly 50-200 copies, and many were binned soon afterward.
 The Chamber of Secrets comes with a special dust-proof jacket.

 Harry Potter Book Set – 1st Edition Collectors Guide: Signed Editions